Interview with Fabien Giraud & Raphael Siboni

 RS: Like the size of the plinth is based on the size of the object so at one point we also thought we could use an empty plinth because when you see the plinth there is no more need for the object because you can have a sense.

 SM: So just on that, you’re referencing that in space, the lack of light means you use a different reference point or reference media or technology to identify an object and find out its shape, laser or RADAR or whatever, because visually you can’t tell its scale if there is nothing else around it to show us by contrast.
 An audience member in here is seeing this object crashed in the desert but also potentially on the other side of a planetary system or right up close to them in a vacuum.
 But there was something within that explanation that I wanted to potentially touch on, which is what you said about the framing of the institution as a reference point for an artwork, as you have done, did you want to extrapolate on that a little bit?
-How you were thinking specifically about this institution, or the institution of the current space?
+How you were thinking specifically about this institution, or the institution as a construct?

 FG: Quite recently we have been interested in looking back at the history of institutional critique from the 70’s, and how from a narrative point of view, about all the narratives we bring into this sort of dry gesture of Michael Asher, these people we are quite fascinated with, and we, many works we work on now are going in that direction, so it’s not this institution as Gertrude, but more a very basic question of how, when we experience, what happens, what is the frame, what is the frame of experience today?
 If we pass the cynical era of the 80’s and 90’s, where old values are put down, I think we’ve passed this era now, it’s how we can re-question the idea of experience, which is not just flat, and which I understand as this cynical era of art…